yashibsaroia/LSTM-Stock/README.md

 # LSTM-Stock
-# LSTM-Stock &lt;br/> This repository is based on open source stock dataset with LSTM model.
+This repository is based on open source stock dataset with LSTM model.